 In the mid-to-late 1970’s, she sang and played in various restaurants in New York, and also performed at private functions.

 Her acting studies were brief but intense, with the wonderful Hal Holden at HB Studios in New York City.
 The tools she received there have served her well in all of her performing endeavors.

 In 1984, Ms. Stone was cast as a swing performer in the Los Angeles production of the Broadway musical, La Cages aux Folles.

 Thereafter, during her more than 15 years in California - south and north - she taught jazz dance at the Shawl Anderson Dance Center in Berkeley, and aerobics classes at The Claremont Resort and Spa in Oakland, as well as in several corporate fitness centers, while holding down a full-time “day job.”

-Shortly after her return to New York in 2002, Deborah began studying voice privately with the amazing Ingrid Zeldin.
-She continued these studies for about eight years, once again receiving “tools” with which to move forward as a singer.
+Ms. Stone returned home to New York City in 2002, and began studying voice privately with the highly-regarded Ingrid Zeldin.
+She continued these studies for about eight years, once again receiving tools with which to move forward as a singer.

-In 2008, Deborah became a member of The Snarks, Ltd., the venerable women’s theatrical club created in 1909, acting in plays by (among others) A.R.
+In 2008, Ms. Stone became a member of The Snarks, Ltd., the venerable women’s theatrical club created in 1909, acting in plays by, among others, A.R.
 Gurney, Noel Coward, and John Morgan Evans.
 She is forever grateful for their love and support, and their very high caliber of performance.

-A proud member of The Lambs, Inc., Deborah has had the great privilege of meeting many fascinating “show biz” people, all lively and with amazing stories to tell.
-Having the option to sing weekly at their “Low Jinks” events has propelled her into the cabaret world, taking all she knows thus far and putting it to use in yet another realm of performance.
+A proud member of The Lambs, Inc., Ms. Stone has had the great privilege of meeting many fascinating “show biz” people, all lively and with amazing stories to tell.
+Having the opportunity to sing weekly at their “Low Jinks” events has propelled her into the cabaret world, taking all she knows thus far and putting it to use in yet another realm of performance.